Patrick McGill is an associate in the Intellectual Property Practice Group in the firm's San Diego (Del Mar) office.

 Areas of Practice

 Patrick litigates high-stakes patent, trademark, trade secret, copyright and licensing disputes in federal district and appellate courts.
-He handles disputes involving technologies that include many of the most groundbreaking technologies and products that are foundational to everyday interaction with personal computers (e.g., chipsets and wireless standards, smartphone browsers and GUIs, mobile operating systems, IoT technologies, etc.).
-Patrick also works on disputes involving licensing structures, including Standard Essential Patents (SEP) subject to FRAND commitments.
+He has handled matters involving many groundbreaking technologies that are foundational to everyday interaction with personal computers (e.g., wireless chipsets, smartphone browsers and GUIs, mobile operating systems, IoT technologies, etc.), as well as major cases involving Standard Essential Patents (SEPs) subject to FRAND commitments – most notably in the area of wireless communication standards (i.e., 2G, 3G, 4G, and 5G).

-Patrick in well versed and familiar with virtual and augmented/mixed reality (XR) hardware and software technologies and products, which he gained first as outside counsel when he previously served as the Acting General Counsel of Meta Company, a pioneering startup in the augmented reality field.
-At Meta, he built a patent and trademark portfolio, drafted and negotiated all commercial agreements and partnerships, managed several litigations as in-house counsel, helped raise and close over $100 million of venture capital and debt funding and managed corporate governance matters.
-Through this work, he acquired a deep understanding and familiarity with the legal challenges that both startup and established technology companies face as they seek to develop an IP portfolio, clear the legal and logistical hurdles to bringing new products to market and seek to acquire and defend market share.
+Patrick also has unique perspective as a former in-house attorney, having served as the general counsel of Meta Company – a pioneering startup in the augmented reality field.
+At Meta, he built an industry-leading patent and trademark portfolio, drafted and negotiated a variety of commercial and partnership agreements, managed several patent and trade secret litigations, helped raise and close over $100 million of venture capital and debt, and managed corporate governance matters.
+Through this work, Patrick acquired a deep understanding and familiarity with the legal challenges that both startup and established technology companies face as they seek to develop an IP portfolio, clear the legal and logistical hurdles to bringing new products to market, and seek to acquire and defend market share.
+Patrick applies this experience in private practice, serving as outside general counsel to a number of the firm’s clients.

 - Daily Journal, 06.12.2019